ykkimhgu/EC-student/README.md

 This repository contains

-* \include : header and definition files of NP lib
+* \include : header and definition files of EC lib

 * \docs: documentation